-Article I, section 24(c) of the Florida Constitution requires a two-thirds vote of the members present and voting for final passage of a newly created or expanded public record or public meeting exemption.
+Article I, s.
+24(c) of the Florida Constitution requires a two-thirds vote of the members present and voting for final passage of a newly created or expanded public record exemption.
 The bill creates a public record exemption; thus, it requires a two-thirds vote for final passage.